ZenMastersTeam/Zen-UV/mkdocs/zenuv3_to_zenuv4.md

 - **Zen UV 3 STUDIO License (15-50 users)** to **Zen UV 4 STUDIO License (15-50 users)** use the discount code **zenuv3to4studio1550**  when making a purchase – discount will be applied automatically.

+!!!
+Blendermarket_bug
+    If the code on Blendermarket is marked as invalid, type the code manually.

 ---

-## I have bought all Zen Add-ons (Zen UV 3, Zen Sets, Zen BBQ).
+## I have bought all Zen Add-ons (Zen UV 3, Zen Sets, Zen Dock, Zen BBQ).
 Can I get Zen Bundle for free with Zen UV 4 inside?

-Yes, if you have Zen UV 3, Zen Sets, Zen BBQ on one marketplace.
+Yes, if you have Zen UV 3, Zen Sets, Zen Dock, Zen BBQ on one marketplace.
 Unfortunately, we cannot provide a free Bundle for those who have all our products but on different marketplaces (for example Zen UV 3, Zen Sets on Gumroad and Zen BBQ on Blendermarket) due to different marketplaces databases.

 **Gumroad**